LukarioMC/CST_BBY29_BudgetApp/README.md

-## My Web Application (Add your Title here)
+## FUDGET - A Budget-friendly Combo Recommendation App

 * [General info](#general-info)
 * [Technologies](#technologies)
 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This is a browser based web application to recommend users randomized food combos based on their budget, saving them time and money.

 ## Technologies
 Technologies used for this project:
 * HTML, CSS
 * JavaScript
+* Jquery
 * Bootstrap
+* Firebase Authentication
-* ...
+* Firebase Storage

 ## Content
 Content of the project folder: